shehreendheda/katacoda-scenarios/continuous-profiling/step1.md

   The service is taking longer than expected to respond to these queries, which makes for a poor user experience.

   Why are these requests taking so long?

-You decide to use Datadog to find out why.
+  You decide to use Datadog to investigate.